FiddlersCode/cocoa-javascript/README.md

 # Cocoa JavaScript
 by Paula Muldoon

-This project will become an `npm` library to run parameterised testing in JS.
+This project is an `npm` library to run parameterised testing in `JS` and `mocha`.
+Contributions are welcome (see development guide below).

+This is an MVP version which currently only supports the `mocha` `eq` method.
+Feedback welcome and I will be implementing further `mocha` methods this week.

 ### Usage Instructions
-- See https://github.com/FiddlersCode/cocoa-javascript-example/blob/master/README.md for a sample repo
 - Run `npm install cocoajs`

-To write a test using the `mocha` `eq` method for this file:
+- To write a test using the `mocha` `eq` method for this file:
 ```
 class Calculator {
     static add(number1, number2) {